sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![Creating a new entry with a randomly generated passphrase](/img/keepassxc-new-random-entry.gif)

 First, we'll hit the key + green arrow button to create a new entry.
 Then fill out the title and username as we did above.
-However now, instead of just making up a password, we're going to use KeePassXC's password generator to create a random password for our yet-to-be-created GitHub account.
+However now, instead of just typing in our existing password (or making one up), we're going to use KeePassXC's password generator to create a random password for our yet-to-be-created GitHub account.

 The password generator has a few options.
-First, we can chose between a "Password" (a series of random characters) and a "Passphrase" (a series of random words).
+First, we can choose between a "Password" (a series of random characters) and a "Passphrase" (a series of random words).
 Passphrases have to be longer in length to be as secure as passwords, but they may be easier for you to remember and type in on a mobile device.

 If we were **creating a random password**, we have a number of options.
 We can increase or decrease the length, choose to include or exclude uppercase letters, lowercase letters, numbers, or special characters.
 And we can even choose to "exclude look-alike characters" and whether to "Pick characters from every group".
 Most of these options exist to help you, the user, get around password requirements like "must contain at least one number and one uppercase letter" or "cannot include any special characters", etc.